 1/4 Cup | 1/4 Cup | 1 Tablespoons |

-Ratios can vary drastically between brands, especially if you are using whole-fat powdered milk or non-dairy milk powder.
+Ratios can vary drastically between brands, especially if you use whole-fat powdered or non-dairy milk powder.

 Brand | Water | Powdered Milk |